What are they?

 - Telegraph, telegram, telex and teletypewriter services;

-- Cable television (including but not limited to basic, extended, premium, pay-per-view, digital and music service); and
+- Cable television (including but not limited to basic, extended, premium, pay-per-view, video on demand, digital, high definition, video recorder, music services and fees for additional outlets); and

 - Satellite television and satellite radio.